- About the Conference

 Jennifer Sara’s Keynote Address will take place on Tuesday, October 14th at 1:00 PM.

 Listed below are links to the most recent versions of the conference activity schedules.
 Please be aware that these schedules are subject to change.
+A schedule of Side Events and their descriptions can be found in the Conference Program.

 Writing up your work for publication can be one of a scientist’s biggest challenges.
 You career advancement, and the advancement of your field, depends on getting your work into the peer-reviewed literature.
 Do you have projects you need to write for publication?
 Does the writing process seem overwhelming and intimidating?
 Are you struggling with organization and presentation of your ideas?
 Do you have writing in process that isn’t coming together the way you want?
 Whether you are just starting research or ready to write, this interactive workshop will help you make progress on your paper by tackling all stages of your writing process.